Tropical cyclone wind speed climatology: Classification of the winds

 The United States uses the Saffir–Simpson hurricane wind scale, a 1–5 scale which categorize hurricanes by sustained wind speed.
 The hurricane scale was created in 1969 by Herbert Saffir and Bob Simpson.
 The National Hurricane Center classifies hurricanes category 3 or above, major hurricanes.
 The Joint Typhoon Warning Center also uses a scale similar to the Saffir-Simpson Hurricane Scale.
 However, the JTWC classified typhoons with winds of at 150 mph or higher Supertyphoons.

 The Bureau of Meteorology in Australia uses a 1–5 scale called tropical cyclone severity categories.
 Unlike the Saffir–Simpson Hurricane Scale, it categorizes tropical cyclones based on wind gusts.

 Beaufort wind scale

 Before the 1–5 scale was created in 1969 by the National Hurricane Center and later by the Bureau of Meteorology in Australia, many tropical cyclones were simply ranked by the Beaufort Wind Scale which was created in the early 1800s by Francis Beaufort.
 The purpose of the scale was to standardize wind reports in ship logs.
 The scale was divided down into 14 forces (force 0 is calm while force 12 is hurricane).

-Fastest windspeed per basin
+Fastest wind speed per basin

 This lists the fastest wind speed of a tropical cyclone per basin since 1950 (NOTE: All wind speeds are 1-minute sustained and are in mph).